JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 <!-- While there are differences between Flux.jl and Knet.jl in terms of how architectures are defined, the floating-point systems supported, and the level of community activity, both frameworks rely on the first derivative of the sampled loss function for their optimization algorithms. -->

-The FluxNLPModels.jl and KnetNLPModels.jl modules have been developed to expand the range of optimization methods available for training neural networks defined with Flux.jl and Knet.jl.
+The FluxNLPModels.jl and KnetNLPModels.jl modules have been developed to expand the range of optimization methods available for training neural networks defined with Flux.jl and Knet.jl, which are the two most downloaded neural network frameworks in Julia.
 These modules leverage the tools provided by JSO to enable the use of a broader set of optimization techniques without the need for users to reimplement them specifically for Flux.jl or Knet.jl.
-This integration allows researchers and users from the deep learning community to benefit from advances in optimization, and researchers in optimization to benefit from advances in modeling network structures.
+This integration allows researchers and users from the deep learning community of Julia to benefit from advances in optimization.
+On the other side, researchers in optimization will benefit from advances in modeling network developed simultaneously by Flux.jl and Knet.jl communities.

 # Training a neural network with JuliaSmoothOptimizers solvers